From the Employment Law Firm of Allred, Maroko & Goldberg

 $3.6 Million Verdict — Group of Minority Male Employees

-We represented a group of men of different races and ethnicities who were subjected to very offensive racial slurs, epithets and racially-based drawings.
+We represented a group of men of different races and ethnicities who were subjected to offensive racial slurs, epithets and racially based drawings.
 The men had repeatedly complained to upper management and to the company's human resources department.
 The company failed to take action.
 The matter was vigorously litigated and was ultimately resolved for $3.6 million.

-A group experienced female farm workers went to apply to pick table grapes for a Delano, California grower, but were told that the business did not want women and that all women are lazy.
+A group of experienced female farm workers applied to pick table grapes for a Delano, California, grower, but were told that the business did not want women and that all women are lazy.
 Although the grower filled approximately 300 positions each year between 1998 and 2002, no women were hired in that time period.
-Our partner Tomas Olmos filed a class action suit and won an historic victory.
+Our partner, Tomás Olmos, filed a class action suit and won a historic victory.

 Close to $1 Million Settlement — Disabled Employee

 A woman was employed by a company for 25 years and helped the company grow into a prosperous enterprise.
 She began suffering from a disability and the company terminated her employment due to her disability.
-The matter was resolved pre-litigation for close to one million dollars.
+The matter was resolved prelitigation for close to $1 million.

 Same-Sex Marriage, March 4, 2008

-For almost four hours, the California Supreme Court heard arguments regarding the right of same-sex couples to marry.
-Gloria Allred and Michael Maroko were prominent among the advocates appearing before the court, representing clients Robin Tyler, Diane Olson, Rev. Troy Perry, and Phillip Ray DeBlieck.
+For almost four hours, the California Supreme Court heard arguments regarding the rights of same-sex couples to marry.
+Gloria Allred and Michael Maroko were prominent among the advocates appearing before the court, representing clients Robin Tyler, Diane Olson, the Rev. Troy Perry and Phillip Ray DeBlieck.